-Real snow, a sledding hill in Memorial Park, an all-day downtown winter village with shopping and music, and the city’s official tree lighting at 6 PM — Sierra Madre’s full small-town holiday season packed into a single Saturday.
+Real snow, a sledding hill in Memorial Park, an all-day downtown winter village with shopping and music, and the city’s official tree lighting in the evening — Sierra Madre’s full small-town holiday season packed into a single Saturday.

 Each December, downtown Sierra Madre transforms Kersting Court — the plaza at Sierra Madre Boulevard and Baldwin Avenue — into a Winter Village Festival that runs all day and caps with the city’s official tree lighting in the evening.
 The whole community shows up; the village commits to being a village for a Saturday.